Naereen/web-sphinx/conseils-visio.en.rst

 **Personally, I use since August 2020 a system that I like:**

 1. When needed, I use a pair of small headphones, *NOT WIRELESS*, with a microphone designed for a phone ("free hand kit") ;
-2. But almost always, I make my visios on one of my computers, using :
+2. But almost always, I make my visios on one of my computers, using:

      - **The internal webcam of my computer**, that I keep protected from a post-it or a cache except when I want to use it, to avoid hacking :gray:`(classic)` ;
      - **the internal microphone of my computer**, Except when I know I'm going to tap a lot on the keyboard during a Visio (if I take the meeting notes or if I live on Twitch, for example, cf. `<twitch.en.html>`_) :gray:`(classic)` ;
      - not the internal sound but **an external JBL not-wireless speaker** :gray:`(original !)`, fed in 5V wall and connected to the jack jack of my computer (and *not in bluetooth, I am against its growing usage*!), which diffuses a deep and pleasant sound (despite its limited price - bought on LeBonCoin, French website for ads of people selling second hand products), and it allows you to have no echo because it is placed at 1m of my (internal) microphone.
 It also allows me to have a better sound in all my workpiece, very appreciable because I live with music almost all the time at home!
      - Finally, I have two lamps on my desk: a classic white light lamp that illuminates the wall just above my face (and so, by reflection, illuminate my face well), and a natural white light lamp that illuminates directly my face.
 With a good brightness helps to see your face, it's essential! (and natural light is good for health and to regularly the circadian rhythm)

 You probably do not have the same architecture (even if it's simple to set up, it had cost me 20€ and 1H via LeBonCoin!), so here are other tips for improving your own sound and video architecture: